Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Relevance vs. Query Language Preference

 We conduct the same set of experiments from Section~\ref{sec:res_3} in a setting where the query is in a language other than English.
 We use the same dataset, MIRACL (231 queries) with machine translated queries, relevant, and irrelevant documents.
 While fixing the query in target language, we vary the language of one relevant and one irrelevant document under three conditions: (1) \textbf{tgt-tgt} (\ding{108}): Both relevant and irrelevant documents are in the target (query) language; (2) \textbf{tgt-En} (\ding{110}): Relevant document in the target language, irrelevant document in English; (3) \textbf{En-tgt} (\ding{115}): Relevant document in English, irrelevant document in the target language.

-Our hypotheses are: (a) If citation accuracy in \textbf{En-tgt} is lower than \textbf{tgt-tgt} or \textbf{tgt-En}, it suggests that models trade off relevance for query language preference, citing irrelevant target language documents over relevant English ones, and (b) If citation accuracy of \textbf{tgt-En} exceeds \textbf{tgt-tgt}, it indicates that models more easily ignore irrelevant English distractors, showing stronger query language preference over English preference.
+Our hypotheses are: (\textit{i}) If citation accuracy in \textbf{En-tgt} is \underline{lower} than \textbf{tgt-tgt} or \textbf{tgt-En}, it suggests that models trade off relevance for query language preference, citing irrelevant target language documents over relevant English ones, and (\textit{ii}) If citation accuracy of \textbf{tgt-En} \underline{exceeds} \textbf{tgt-tgt}, it indicates that models more easily ignore irrelevant English distractors, showing stronger query language preference over English preference.

-As shown in Figure~\ref{fig:qlang_miracl}, results support the first hypothesis: citation accuracies are generally the lowest when the relevant document is in English and the distractor is in the query language, showing that models preferring language over relevance persists for non-English queries.
-Interestingly, we show that this trend is most evident for (\textit{i}) lower-resource languages such as Bengali (bn) and Swahili (sw) and (\textit{ii}) models that reported to support all tested target languages (\textsc{Qwen-3} 8B and 14B, \textsc{Gemma-3} 27B; Table~\ref{tab:model_statistics}).
+As shown in~\autoref{fig:qlang_miracl}, results support the first hypothesis: citation accuracies are generally the lowest when the relevant document is in English and the distractor is in the query language, showing that models preferring language over relevance persists for non-English queries.
+Interestingly, we show that this trend is most evident for (1) lower-resource languages such as Bengali (bn) and Swahili (sw) and (2) models that reported to support all tested target languages (\textsc{Qwen-3} 8B and 14B, \textsc{Gemma-3} 27B; \autoref{tab:model_statistics}).
 Conversely, we show mixed results for the second hypothesis.
 The citation accuracies of \textbf{tgt-En} and \textbf{tgt-tgt} are largely similar, suggesting that English distractors are not necessarily easier at misleading models than those in the target language.
 Overall, our results imply that models show a consistent preference for the query language over relevance, but the distractor's language matters less when the query is not in English.